 The Kiddush Cup is almost the only item that has survived the wanderings of my close family.
 You can read about it here.

 Data and images have been collected from a variety of sources.
 This is a non-commercial, private, family website without the means to check the copyright for all the displayed media.
 There is most probably some unintentional infringement of copyright.
 Should you feel your copyright rights have been violated please inform me and the media item concerned will be immediately removed from the site.

 7) Family Trees and GEDCOM

 GEDCOM (GEnealogical Data COMmunication) is a universally recognised format used to collate and transfer genealogical data.
 The family tree gathered, that forms the backbone for this site, was constructed using Dorotree software which is specifically designed for Jewish genealogy.
 Thus Hebrew names and information can be listed beside the English, and the Jewish calendar dates can be presented.
-This information was then transfered to an interactive geneological viewer provided by PhpGedView.
-You can view the family tree here.
+The family tree presently presented on a platform provided by Webtrees.

 A Home for the Fleishman, Gillis, Joffe, Lederman, Sandman, Seligman, Swartzman and Yachad Families